 Yes, Tapestry of Faith programs are meant to be highly adaptable.
 If you choose to adapt any session/workshop, please indicate how you did so when providing feedback.

 The field test call indicates an allotted time (i.e. Fall 2013) for the field test, but our congregation would like to schedule the program at a different time (i.e. Winter 2014).
 Will we still be able to participate in the field test?

 If you have a different schedule than the field test call, please email fieldtest @ uua.org, and the appropriate person from the Faith Development Office will discuss your use of the material with you.

 Our congregation is using the program in a non-standard way (a cluster of congregations, not completing all of the workshops, etc.).
 Who can I talk with to discuss our use during the field test?

-Email fieldtest @ uua.org, and the appropriate person from the Resource Development Office will discuss your use of the material.
+Email fieldtest @ uua.org, and the appropriate person from the Faith Development Office will discuss your use of the material.

-After filling out an application, when will I hear from the Resource Development Office about an acceptance/rejection?
+After filling out an application, when will I hear from the Faith Development Office about an acceptance/rejection?